awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-simple-step.md

 + An upper bound for the metric value
 + The amount by which to scale, based on the scaling adjustment type

 CloudWatch aggregates metric data points based on the statistic for the metric that is associated with your CloudWatch alarm\.
-When the alarm is breached, the appropriate scaling policy is triggered\.
+When the alarm is breached, the appropriate scaling policy is invoked\.
 Amazon EC2 Auto Scaling applies the aggregation type to the most recent metric data points from CloudWatch \(as opposed to the raw metric data\)\.
 It compares this aggregated metric value against the upper and lower bounds defined by the step adjustments to determine which step adjustment to perform\.

 You specify the upper and lower bounds relative to the breach threshold\.
 For example, let's say that you have an Auto Scaling group that has both a current capacity and a desired capacity of 10\.
 You have a CloudWatch alarm with a breach threshold of 50 percent and scale\-out and scale\-in policies\.
 You have a set of step adjustments with an adjustment type of `PercentChangeInCapacity` \(or **Percent of group** in the console\) for each policy: